marcoaam/shopping-website/README.md

 Clothes Shopping Website
 =======================

-A Website for shopping clothes build in Sinatra.
+A responsive Website for shopping clothes build in Sinatra.

 Technologies
 ------------

+Regarding the decision for the technologies used in this project there are a few things to consider.

+I would expect on a real world escenario first determine the customer needs taking information such as size of the business, growth plans, between others to be able to proceed and take more accurate decisions.
+That way I would be able to decide about the technologies that suits best for the client needs.

+Taking in mind this is not the case.
+I decided on a set of technologies based on assumptions of the customers needs from my point of view.

+### List of technologies used

 - Ruby
 - Sinatra
 - RSpec / Capybara
-- ERB templating library
+- ERB templating system
+- CSS
 - Datamapper
 - PostgreSQL
 - Bootstrap

-Regarding the decision for the technologies used in this project there are a few things to consider.

-I would expect on a real world escenario first determine the customer needs taking information such as size of the business, growth plans, between others.
-That way I would be able to decide about the technologies that suits best for the client needs.
-Because this is not the case.
-I decided on a set of technologies based on assumptions of the customers needs from my point of view.

 ### Sinatra